 • Two References/Recommendations

 In most cases, applicants to a Master’s in Jurisprudence do not have to take the Graduate Record Examinations (GRE) or Law School Admission Test (LSAT).
-However, it is not uncommon for schools to ask for a GRE score, should the Grade Point Average (GPA) be lower than required.
+However, it is common for schools to ask for a GRE score should the Grade Point Average (GPA) be lower than required.
+Here are some examples of universities that offer masters in jurisprudence no GRE online:

 How to Pay for Master of Jurisprudence Online Programs

-An online Master’s in Jurisprudence can be just as expensive as other masters’ programs.
+An online Master’s in Jurisprudence can be as expensive as other master’s programs.
 External funding will help offset the high cost of graduate school and related educational expenses, which is why graduate students should think about and explore the following funding options when applying to a university school:

 Scholarships

-Scholarships are frequently the first and best alternative for students to support their additional education because they are based on academic success, community service, cultural heritage, religious affiliation, and so on.
-Scholarships might be merit-based, privately provided, alumnae-funded, or awarded by cultural, religious, or commercial organizations.
-(Note: To prevent being defrauded online, read about Scholarship Scams.)
+Scholarships are frequently the first and best alternative for students to support their additional education because they are based on academic success, community service, cultural heritage, religious affiliation, etc. Scholarships might be merit-based, privately provided, alumnae-funded, or awarded by cultural, religious, or commercial organizations.
+(Note: To prevent being defrauded online, read about Scholarship Scams.

 Grants